 The placement, size, and content of this section will vary depending on how recently you’ve been in school.

-Read this comprehensive guide to find out how to correctly write an education section and make the most of your qualifications.
+Read this comprehensive guide to find out how to correctly write the resume education section and make the most of your qualifications.

 5. Tailor Your Skills Section